tunesmusic/tunes-and-tunesmusic.tk/README.md

 # tunes-feedback-and-bugs
-This is for reporting bugs/giving feedback for tunes🎧 or the website Please only report valid bugs and include enough information ⬇️
+This is for reporting bugs/giving feedback for tunes🎧 or the website Please only report valid bugs and include enough information ⬇️ (this information is also included when you go to create an issue under templates)

 Provide information like:
 - describe the bug (what went wrong and what happened)